-Developers providing more than the required percentage of the total units in the development as affordable units may apply for an additional density bonus under the terms of this Article, and in accordance with the special permit with site plan review provisions of Article 5.
+Developers providing more than twelve and a half percent (12.5%) the required percentage of the total units in the development as affordable units may apply for an additional density bonus under the terms of this Article, and in accordance with the special permit with site plan review provisions of Article 5.
 Bonuses may be awarded on the basis of a two-to-one ratio of market rate units to affordable housing units.
-For every additional affordable unit provided beyond the minimum percent required, two (2) additional market rate units may be authorized.
+For every additional affordable unit provided beyond the minimum twelve and a half percent (12.5%) required, two (2) additional market rate units may be authorized.
 The additional affordable units provided shall continue to be offered at the rate of not less than fifty percent (50%) affordable to lower income range households and the remainder affordable to moderate income range households, as stipulated in Section 13.3.4.
-Any bonus may be awarded only by the SPGA, and shall not exceed twenty percent (20%) of the number of units otherwise permissible under the lot area per dwelling unit requirements of Article 8 and Article 16 and Table 13.3.4.B of this Ordinance.
+Any bonus may be awarded only by the SPGA, and shall not exceed twenty percent (20%) of the number of units normally otherwise permissible under the lot area per dwelling unit requirements of Article 8 and Article 16 and Table 13.3.4.B of this Ordinance.
 This incentive shall not apply in Residence A or Residence B zoning districts.